 *Contact Guest Services for more information on the program.
 (513) 754-5700.

-American Sign Language Interpreting is available with requests made at least one week in advance for:
+American Sign Language Interpreting is available for live shows with requests made at least one week in advance.

 Kings Island employees are not allowed to help with ride transfers.
 You need to plan accordingly with someone who can assist.